 Guided: While it’s up to 10 times more expensive, a luxe sailboat charter or a small-group snorkel boat is preferable to many people who can afford the $75-$99+ per-person price.
 For this, you'll be treated to extra amenities and refreshments, plus the ocean journey becomes part of the fun, rather than a jarringly uncomfortable means to an end.

-Note that the ferry boat to Caja de Muertos, also a bumpy ride, was demolished by Hurricane Maria, and the operator has since replaced the boat with a newer, more comfortable catamaran.
+Note: The ferry to Caja de Muertos, also a bumpy ride, was demolished by Hurricane Maria, and the operator has since replaced the boat with a newer, more comfortable catamaran.

 Independent: The Luquillo Kiosks, or kioskos, are a ramshackle, multitudinous sprawl of food stalls, restaurants, and hole-in-the-wall eateries.
 The kiosks are a one-stop tour of Puerto Rican food: $5 plates piled high with rice, beans, and pork; $2 fried snacks; and even fresh lobster dinners for a reasonable $100 per person.
 People who first behold the humble exterior often wonder why it’s worth the 50-minute drive from San Juan.
 However, on evenings with live music, while indulging in cheap mojitos and delicious, authentic eats, the question becomes: Why eat anywhere else?

 Guided: San Juan has a diverse and energetic restaurant scene, but the tourist marketing machine is in full force—especially in Old San Juan.
-If you have limited time and want a culture lesson, good rum, and a few authentic Puerto Rican bites, small-group tour companies like Spoon Food Tours and Flavors of San Juan serve all this for around $80-$100 per person.
+If you have limited time and want a culture lesson, good rum, and a few authentic Puerto Rican bites, small-group tour companies like Spoon Food Tours and Flavors of San Juan serve all this for around $80 to $100 per person.